Psychological Effects Of The Color Red

 • A 'red alert' always signifies the highest level of threat, with the effect of galvanizing people into action.

-A red environment is said to raise our levels of passion:
+The color red is said to raise our levels of passion:

 • Angry people 'see red';